genio/lwp-protocol-ghttp/README.md

 ## DESCRIPTION

-This module depends on the [Gnome libghttp](http://ftp.gnome.org/pub/gnome/sources/libghttp) project.  that project is no longer in development.
+This module depends on the [Gnome libghttp](http://ftp.gnome.org/pub/gnome/sources/libghttp) project.
+That project is no longer in development.
 If you are trying to use this module, you'd likely do better to just use [LWP::Protocol::http](http://metacpan.org/pod/LWP::Protocol::http) or [LWP::Protocol::https](http://metacpan.org/pod/LWP::Protocol::https).

 You have been warned.